top of page

 Renewed Interest

-At the end of August 2021, Mayor Tecklenburg invited twenty-four people, some representing specific organizations, others civic leaders to a meeting to discuss the project.
-Organizations represented included the City of Charleston, the College of Charleston, the International African American Museum, the Anson Street African Burial Ground Project, the Gullah Geechee Heritage Corridor Commission, Spoleto Festival USA, the Gibbes Museum of Art, the Charleston Gaillard Center, the Association for the Study of African American Life and History, the Preservation Society of Charleston and St. John’s Reformed Episcopal Church.
+In August 2021, Mayor John Tecklenburg convened a group of twenty-four individuals—including civic leaders and representatives from key cultural and community organizations—to discuss the future of the memorial project.
+Participants included members from the City of Charleston, the College of Charleston, the International African American Museum, the Anson Street African Burial Ground Project, the Gullah Geechee Heritage Corridor Commission, Spoleto Festival USA, the Gibbes Museum of Art, the Charleston Gaillard Center, the Association for the Study of African American Life and History (ASALH), the Preservation Society of Charleston, and St. John’s Reformed Episcopal Church.

-Community leader Maxine Smith also convened another group of concerned citizens to discuss a possible memorial.
-Brenda Lauderback, the chair of Denny’s, agreed to chair a fund-raising effort and Nigel Redden, the former General Director of Spoleto Festival USA who had recently retired, offered to staff it.
+In parallel, community leader Maxine Smith brought together an additional group of concerned citizens to ensure broad and inclusive input.
+Brenda Lauderback, chair of the board for Denny’s Corporation, agreed to lead a fundraising initiative to support the project.
+She was joined by Nigel Redden, former General Director of Spoleto Festival USA, who had recently retired and volunteered to help staff the effort.

 46 RF IMG_20190504_092936(1).jpg